Student, graduate and employer satisfaction

 How is KPI data collected?

-Student Satisfaction and Engagement Survey: Georgian students (except those in their first semester or University Partnership Centre programs) who are in full-time funded programs are surveyed in class to determine their satisfaction with college programs and services.
+Student Satisfaction and Engagement Survey: Georgian students (except those in their first semester or in University Partnership Centre programs) who are in full-time funded programs are surveyed in class to determine their satisfaction with college programs and services.
 To ensure all students have an opportunity each year to complete the survey, it is conducted at three points (June, November and February).
-Survey results are compiled by CCI Research.
+Survey results are compiled by CCI Resources.

 Graduate Satisfaction Survey: Graduates are surveyed by telephone on their satisfaction with Georgian’s programs and services six months and two years after graduation.
 Forum Research Inc. conducts both surveys.